cepthomas/Notr/README.md

 markup.user_hl4
 markup.user_hl5
 markup.user_hl6
+markup.fixed_hl1
+markup.fixed_hl2
+markup.fixed_hl3
 ```

 files\NotrEx.sublime-color-scheme can be used as a starting point for colorizing.
+These work for all members of the sbot family.

 ## Commands